narenvivek/crowdstrike-mcp/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to [your-email@domain.com].
+Instead, please report them via GitHub issues.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.